 The reason is as stated in the previous chapter.
-The concentration of the flux on the teeth-side of the rotor make the asymmetrical rotor easier to saturate.
-The comparion between FEA simulation and Experiment results are also included in this figure to confirm the accuracy of the FEA simulation.
+The concentration of the flux on the teeth-side of the rotor makes the asymmetrical rotor easier to saturate.
+The comparison between FEA simulation and experiment results is also included in this figure to confirm the accuracy of the FEA simulation.

-B. Constant excitation -variable speed test
+5.2 Constant excitation-variable speed test

 In this test, the excitation is fixed while the DC motor drives the test machine to rotate at variable speeds.
-The armature phase voltage is plotted against speed in Figs. 21-22.
+The armature phase voltage is plotted against speed in Figs. 21 and 22.
 Again, the two machines perform almost identically.